Interventions: compliance routes: VAT: operational assurance and procedures

 Below are some visit type options, this is a basic list and you will need to consider the merits of each against the risks you have established and which intervention will produce the best outcomes.

 - Announced - Phone or write to the customer in advance to arrange an appointment.
+These should always be confirmed in writing (standard visit booking letters can be found in SEES.)

-- Unannounced DMB led - if there is a company tax debt on file you can, under the LP/DMB MoU (Word 454KB) visit this trader to discuss the debt position and try to obtain payment, if they, the customer, agree at the time you can then continue to discuss their business, review records and so on or alternatively make another appointment to go back and discuss the business in full.
+- Unannounced Debt Pursuit - if there is a company tax debt on file you can, under the LP/DMB MoU (Word 454KB) visit this trader to discuss the debt position and try to obtain payment, if they, the customer, agree at the time you can then continue to discuss their business, review records and so on or alternatively make another appointment to go back and discuss the business in full.

 - Reg 25 - Guidance to follow